-Merck has a long-standing commitment to help improve access to GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16, and 18) Vaccine, Recombinant] in developing countries, where more than 85 percent of the world's cervical cancer cases occur.
+Merck has a long-standing commitment to help improve access to GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16 and 18) Vaccine, Recombinant] in developing countries, where more than 85 percent of the world’s cervical cancer cases occur.1

-In September 2012, the Republic of Uganda through the Ministry of Health (MoH), supported by Merck, announced the launch of a national vaccination program with GARDASIL.
-Cervical cancer is the most frequent cancer diagnosed among women in Uganda, and incidence rates of the disease in the country are about three times the global average.
-An estimated 3,500 women in Uganda are diagnosed with cervical cancer each year.
-Through this agreement with Merck, the vaccination program will be implemented with 460,000 doses of GARDASIL donated to 12 districts in Uganda, enough to vaccinate approximately 140,000 eligible girls 9 to 13 years of age over a two year period.
-The program represents the first phase of Uganda's national roll out plan for human papillomavirus (HPV) vaccination.
+In September 2012, the Republic of Uganda, through the Ministry of Health (MoH) and supported by Merck, announced the launch of a national vaccination program with GARDASIL.
+Cervical cancer is the most frequent cancer diagnosed among women in Uganda,2 and incidence rates of the disease in the country are about three times the global average.3 An estimated 3,500 women in Uganda are diagnosed with cervical cancer each year.4 Through this agreement with Merck, the vaccination program is being implemented with 460,000 doses of GARDASIL donated to 12 districts in Uganda, enough to vaccinate approximately 140,000 eligible girls 9 to 13 years of age over a two-year period.
+The program represents the first phase of Uganda’s national roll-out plan for human papillomavirus (HPV) vaccination.

-In September 2011, Merck announced its plans to contribute $3 million over three years to Pink Ribbon-Red Ribbon™, to address both cervical and breast cancer in sub-Saharan African nations.
-Pink Ribbon-Red Ribbon is a historic initiative that brings together public and private sector partners including Susan G. Komen for the Cure, the George W. Bush Institute, the President's Emergency Plan for AIDS Relief (PEPFAR), UNAIDS, the U.S. government and other corporate organizations.
+For instance, in September 2011, Merck announced its plans to contribute $3 million over three years to Pink Ribbon-Red Ribbon™, to address both cervical and breast cancer in sub-Saharan African nations.
+Pink Ribbon-Red Ribbon is a historic initiative that brings together public and private sector partners, including Susan G. Komen for the Cure®, the George W. Bush Institute, the President’s Emergency Plan for AIDS Relief (PEPFAR), UNAIDS, the U.S. government and other corporate organizations.
 Through this three-year commitment, Merck will work with Susan G. Komen for the Cure to support the initiative to raise awareness about the burden of breast and cervical cancer, mobilize additional partners and work towards increased access to cervical cancer screening, treatment for women and HPV vaccination of appropriate girls in sub-Saharan Africa.

-Additionally, Merck partnered with the international nonprofit organization PATH to provide GARDASIL for the conduct of HPV vaccine demonstration projects in Peru, Vietnam and India.
+Beginning in 2006, Merck partnered with the international nonprofit organization, PATH, to provide GARDASIL for the conduct of post-licensure HPV-vaccine demonstration projects in Peru, Vietnam and India.
 GARDASIL was provided to vaccinate approximately 30,000 appropriate girls participating in HPV Vaccines: Evidence for Impact demonstration projects.
-The overall initiative was designed to strengthen the capacity of developing countries to prevent cervical cancer by generating and providing necessary evidence for public sector introductions of HPV vaccines, informing global advocacy efforts, and providing analyses to help accelerate access to HPV vaccines.
-The projects suggest that high coverage with HPV vaccine can be achieved through various delivery strategies in the countries studied.1
+The overall initiative was designed to strengthen the capacity of developing countries to prevent cervical cancer by generating and providing necessary evidence for public sector introductions of HPV vaccines, informing global advocacy efforts and providing analyses to help accelerate access to HPV vaccines.
+The projects suggest that high coverage with HPV vaccines can be achieved through various delivery strategies in the countries studied.5

-Through the charitable GARDASIL Access Program, Merck pledged to donate at least 3 million doses of GARDASIL for use in smaller-scale HPV vaccination projects in eligible lowest-income countries around the world.
-The program enabled organizations and institutions to gain operational experience designing and implementing HPV vaccination projects, with the goal of supporting the development of successful child and adolescent immunization models.
-The program accommodates proposals from applicants to design and implement smaller-scale HPV vaccination projects rather than nationwide programs.
-The operational experiences and lessons learned by participants in the program will be disseminated in an effort to contribute to the public knowledge base on HPV vaccine access and child/adolescent immunization models.
-After consultation with various stakeholders, it was decided that, as of August 2012, the GARDASIL Access program will no longer award doses to new projects.
-However, Merck's full donation commitment of at least three million doses of GARDASIL will be honored and options for how remaining doses of GARDASIL could be used are currently being explored.
-Importantly, commitments to already-awarded project will continue to be honored.
-Also, experiences and lessons learned from past and current Program participants will continue to be disseminated to the public health community by Axios Healthcare Development, a US non-profit organization, which manages the GARDASIL Access Program.
+Additionally, through the charitable GARDASIL Access Program, Merck has donated more than one million doses of GARDASIL for use in smaller-scale HPV vaccination projects in eligible lowest-income countries around the world.
+The program has enabled organizations and institutions to gain operational experience designing and implementing HPV vaccination projects, with the goal of supporting the development of successful child and adolescent immunization models.
+In light of changes in the global health funding landscape, and after consultation with various stakeholders, it was decided that, as of August 2012, the GARDASIL Access program will no longer award doses to new projects.
+However, Merck’s full donation commitment of at least three million doses of GARDASIL will be honored, and options for how remaining doses of GARDASIL could be used are currently being explored.
+Experiences and lessons learned from past and current Program participants will continue to be disseminated to the public health community by Axios Healthcare Development, a U.S. non-profit organization, which manages the GARDASIL Access Program.
 Learn more about the GARDASIL Access Program and this development.